back to Axiomatic Language Home Page

 !/ copied from above ...

-- encode phone numbers with dictionary words, given letter>digit map
+- encode phone numbers with dictionary words using letter>digit map

 input arg text files: